+ATTENDANCE

-ATTENDANCE LEAVING SCHOOL DURING SESSION/TRUANCY
+LEAVING SCHOOL DURING SESSION/TRUANCY

 No pupil is to leave school during school hours without permission from his/her parents or legal guardians and the principal.
-If the office is not informed, it will constitute a skip and is punishable by making up double time in detention, in-school suspension or suspension from school.
+If the office is not informed, it will constitute a skip and is punishable by detention, in-school suspension or suspension from school.
 Repeated violations will be dealt with in accordance with established school policy